fieryhenry/tbcml/README.md

 Mod Packs are in the form of a `.bcmodpack` file and are collections of mods.

-They can be imported with the `Load mod packs from .bcmodpack files as mods` option and the mods will be unpacked and enabled
+They can be imported with the `Load mod packs from .bcmodpack files` option.

-At the moment they don't really have much functionality, but in the future they could act as a group that can be added to, removed from and show separately in the opening game text.
+They act as regular mods that can be enabled, disabled, upacked, etc.

 ##### Create a Mod Pack